vitaut/vitaut.net/_posts/2021-06-16-compile-time-checks.md

 Compile-time checks are cool but it's occasionally useful to have runtime format strings e.g. when translating messages with [gettext]( https://www.gnu.org/software/gettext/).
-It is still supported as an opt-in (the correct default in C++, shocking!) by wrapping a format function in `fmt::runtime` or using type-erased overloads like `vformat`:
+It is still supported as an opt-in (the correct default in C++, shocking!) by wrapping a format string in `fmt::runtime` or using type-erased overloads like `vformat`:

 ```c++